Online Text Analyzer Tool

 Total words Number of word tokens detected by Unicode-aware parsing Primary volume metric for writing and SEO

-Total sentences Number of sentences detected by punctuation-based matching Can be used with word count to estimate average sentence length
+Total sentences Language-aware sentence segments, with punctuation and line-break fallback Can be used with word count to estimate average sentence length

 Estimated average sentence length Total words divided by total sentences 15-20 words is readable; above 25 may be complex